-In addition, the United States Federal Reserve has raised, and may again raise, interest rates in response to concerns about inflation.
+In addition, while the United States Federal Reserve has recently begun to lower interest rates, it has over the past couple of years raised, and may again raise, interest rates in response to concerns about inflation.
 Inflation, together with increased interest rates, may cause our customers to reduce or delay orders for our goods and services thereby causing a decrease in or change in timing of sales of our products and services.
 The impact of future inflation and interest rate fluctuations on the results of our operations cannot be accurately predicted.